Conflict-Based Search for Multi-Agent Path Finding with Elevators: Conclusions and Future Work

-This paper investigates a new problem, MAPF-E, and develops efficient methods for resolving elevator conflicts.
+This paper investigates a new problem, MAPF-E, and develops efficient methods for resolving elevator conflicts, addressing the coupling of multiple agents introduced by elevators.
 By using elevator constraints, elevator conflicts can be resolved with only a single expansion while still guaranteeing optimal solutions.
 By extending the information stored in MDD nodes, we construct a new structure called MDD-E, which serves as the foundation for applying PC and BP techniques.
 Experimental results demonstrate the advantages of our new approaches under different settings.

-For future work, one direction is to improve the runtime efficiency when computing MDD-E to speed up CBS-E. One can also consider planning problems where the elevator has a capacity greater than one.
-Finally, it is worthwhile considering non-integer elevator traversal time between floors and combining elevators with MAPF with asynchronous actions \cite{ren21loosely,2025_AAAI_LSRP_ShuaiZhou}.
+Future work includes fast construction of MDD-E, considering elevators holding more than one agents, extension to agents with asynchronous/continuous-time actions~\cite{ren21loosely,2025_AAAI_LSRP_ShuaiZhou,2026_AAMAS_CBSAA_XuemianWu}, and combination with task planning~\cite{ren_cbss_2023,ren21ms}.